 In our observation of several real-world database datasets (see Section 5.1), we find that most dedup savings come from a small fraction of the records that are larger in size.
-Fig. 6 shows the cumulative distribution function (CDF) of record size and the weighted CDF by contribution to space saving for the four workloads used in our experiments.
-For these datasets, the 60% largest records account for approximately 90-95% of data reduction.
-In other words, if we only deduplicate records larger than the 40%-tile record size, we can reduce dedup overhead by 40% while only losing 5-10% of the compression ratio.
+Fig. 7 shows the cumulative distribution function (CDF) of record size and the weighted CDF by contribution to space saving for the four workloads used in our experiments.
+For these datasets, the 60% largest records ac-